sungheeyun/sungheeyun.github.io/_posts/2025-01-31-PST - arbitrariness-vs-inevitability.markdown

 However, the proportionality constant in the mass-energy equivalence equation is exactly the speed of light squared!

+But, what does the speed of light have anything to do with energy except that this specific multiplication $$E=mc^2$$ makes the units of both sides compatible?

 <font class="emph">Why does this have to be true?</font>